The holidays are (finally) behind us and it's time to jump into a healthy routine that won't be interrupted by dips, sweets, and cocktails!

 This recipe uses 3 of the Balanced Bites Spice Blends - optionally just 2 if you don't want the heat from the Smoky Spice Blend.
 The blends can be found ready-made and organic in large bottles for sale or you can mix them up yourself from the recipes in Practical Paleo, 2nd edition.

-- 2 pounds ground beef, turkey, or pork (or a combination)
+- 2 pounds ground beef, turkey, or pork, or 1 combination

-- 4-5 cups chopped butternut squash in 1″ pieces (yield from 1 medium squash that's peeled, seeded, and diced – or you can cut up pre-made chunks a bit smaller)
+- 4-5 cups butternut squash, chopped into 1" pieces (yield from 1 medium squash that's peeled, seeded, and diced - or you can cut up pre-made chunks a bit smaller)

-- 1/4 cup red wine (optional) or broth of any kind – use water if you must, but the flavor won't be as rich
+- 1/4 cup red wine or broth of any kind, wine is optional; use water if you must, but the flavor won't be as rich

-- 3 tablespoons Taco & Fajita Spice Blend
+- 3 tbsp TACO & FAJITA Spice Blend

-- 1/2 teaspoon Smoky Spice Blend (optional, this blend adds heat to the dish – omit it for a mild result, add 1 teaspoon if you like spicy food)
+- 1/2 tsp SMOKY Spice Blend, optional, this blend adds heat to the dish - omit it for a mild result, add 1 teaspoon if you like spicy food

-- Siete Family Foods grain-free tortilla chips, for serving (optional)
+- Siete Family Foods grain-free tortilla chips for serving

-Set the Instant Pot (IP) to the Sauté function (1.), then hit the “Adjust” button to move it to the middle setting labeled as “Normal” for medium heat.
+Set the Instant Pot (IP) to the Sauté function, then hit the “Adjust” button to move it to the middle setting labeled as “Normal” for medium heat.